 iRobot Roomba 650 Vacuum Cleaning Robot

-The iRobot Roomba 650 is an effective vacuum that sells for under $400 (check here for latest).
+The iRobot Roomba 650 is an effective vacuum that sells for under $400 (For the latest prices and discounts, check here).
 It can do everything the Samsung’s POWERbot Essential and the ILIFE V3 can do (except mop!) as well as effortlessly handle deep plush carpet.
 But it also sells for significantly more than the Haier’s price tag.

 Final Take—Is the Haier Robot Vacuum a Good Value?